hamzamann9962/quad-src-git/README.md

-# Quadruped Robot Simulation and Inverse Kinematics
+# robot dog v1 Simulation and Inverse Kinematics

 This repository contains ROS 2 packages for simulating and controlling a quadruped robot, including inverse kinematics, trajectory generation, and hardware integration.